shanjng/hyh-dots/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

 ## Running the Project on Your Local Machine
-Simply run `ng serve` via your terminal in the root directory of the project,
+Dowenload all dependencies by running `npm install`, then simply run `ng serve` via your terminal in the root directory of the project.

 Add the `--open` flag afterwards the previous command to have the project automatically open in your browser.